the-dilo/micrometre-software-development-stack/README.md

 People interested in learning about Open Source Software and the collaborative community.
 Students wishing to learn about software creation with industry standard software.

-The QAPMaDS stack to provides a popular Linux distro (Ubuntu) and the necessary tools to start experimenting with:
+The QAPMaDS stack provides a popular Linux distro (Ubuntu) and the necessary tools to start experimenting with:
 BDD with Automation Testing Frameworks
 Perform automated tests with the included web browsers using the following environment frameworks:
 Ruby - including Ruby-On-Rails and gems such as Testgen, Gherkin, cucumber etc.